 When we move our bodies intentionally in natural settings, we initiate multiple avenues of well-being.
 Exercise invigorates and releases happy hormones and neurotransmitters, which benefit our physiology and psychology.
 What’s more, the immune system is influenced, according to recent research.
 The evidence is clear that when regularly immersed in activities outside, mood is improved, and general disposition is uplifted.
 We feel better, period.
 Furthermore, the results for mental health support increase with coaching and peer support.
 Together, we learn new tools, challenge ourselves and one another, and develop healthy capacity and self-efficacy.
 We build confidence and community simultaneously.
 This is powerful and appealing for many since learning adventure skills ensures consistent and sustainable results that one can apply daily in their own lives.
 To reap the benefits, we must develop new habits and skills and exploring outdoors is the perfect way to cultivate a healthy body and a healthy mind.
 Adventure is a mindset—a way of life.
 And, the bottom line is, it works.
 We see it time and again.
 Movement, connection, growth.

-Wilderness therapy can have a powerful effect on mental health and substance use disorder clients.
+Adventure can have a powerful effect on mental health and substance use disorder clients.
 And there are challenges to being removed from daily life for treatment to consider, especially upon re-entry.
 When we are trying to learn new, healthful habits it can feel easy to apply when we’re in a new place.
 But, applying the positive patterns in the same environment where we developed toxic, destructive behaviors is a whole other story.
-What happens when we return home from a wilderness or residential treatment program, and we’re faced with the same stressors that existed before we went into treatment?
-And how do we maintain the positive habits we acquired while in the treatment environment?
-These are the important questions we set out to answer.

-Many of us know this experience first-hand.
-We went away to treatment and upon returning home, we lose momentum, fall into old patterns, or fall off the path.
+Many of us know this first-hand.
+We may have experienced treatment and upon returning home, we lose momentum, fall into old patterns, or fall off the path.
 Perhaps we’re triggered or we are influenced by unhealthy peers or family members.
 We may end up back in an abusive situation or feel unable to change.
 Or we may not feel confident to face the world or engage in activities outside.
 So, what do we need?
 Support, guidance, connection—these are all key.
 And, for many of us, sitting in a group setting helps, but we need more—we need to move our bodies, breathe fresh air, develop self-efficacy, and create new patterns.

 Is Adventure Recovery Outpatient?